docker-hy/docker-hy.github.io/part1.md

       [download] Destination: Short introduction to Docker (Scribe)-UFLCdmfGs7E.mp4 [download] 100% of 3.02MiB in 00:0072MiB/s ETA 00:003

+`ENTRYPOINT` vs `CMD` can be confusing - in a properly set up image such as our youtube-dl the command represents an argument list for the entrypoint.
+By default entrypoint is set as `/bin/sh` and this is passed if no entrypoint is set.
+This is why giving path to a script file as CMD works: you're giving the file as a parameter to `/bin/sh`.

-Now there's one more thing in `ENTRYPOINT` vs `CMD` that might be confusing - there are two ways to set them: **exec** form and **shell** form.
+In addition there are two ways to set them: **exec** form and **shell** form.
 We've been using the exec form where the command itself is executed.
 In shell form the command that is executed is wrapped with `/bin/sh -c` - it's useful when you need to evaluate environment variables in the command like `$MYSQL_PASSWORD` or similar.

 In the shell form the command is provided as a string without brackets.
 In the exec form the command and it's arguments are provided as a list (with brackets), see the table below: